-Appam is a traditional South Indian style dish from the state of Kerala.
+Appam is a traditional South Indian style dish breakfast from the state of Kerala.
 It is also called Vellayappam or palappam in the same region.
 This appam is prepared with fresh rice flour and coconut batter along with instant yeast as a leavening agent.
-It does not require soaking and fermentation processes like traditional appam dish and it takes only under 30 minutes to make this tasty meal.
+And it does not require soaking and fermentation processes like traditional appam dish and it takes only under 30 minutes to make this tasty meal.
 Appam is a perfect vegan-friendly and gluten-free dish that can be enjoyed for breakfast and dinner.
 It tastes great with tomato chutney, veg kurma, egg curry, chicken or kadala curry, and similar other side dishes.

 What is Appam?